The McGirt Decision, the US Supreme Court Ruled That the Muskogee Creek Nation Was Never Disestablished When Oklahoma Statehood Came

 So four different potential prosecutors picking on which cases they want to charge could make them the most prosecuted, the most policed people in the United States.
 So they don’t like the idea of that.

-Additional concerns I’ve had is that it specifically notes that it maintains authority for the tribes to do various taxing, but it prevents the state from taxing over any tribe, tribal official, or entity owned or operated by one of the five tribes.
+Additional concerns I’ve had is that it specifically notes that it maintains authority for the tribes to do various taxing, but it prevents the state from taxing over any tribe, tribal official, or an entity owned or operated by one of the five tribes.

 So that part that says tribal official, to some of the tribal members I spoke to, that is concerning because they feel like that the tribal officials may have gotten themselves a loophole from state taxes that may not apply to them as tribal members.
 Some people think they may have been sold out to some degree.